IMG_2133

 Some of Harriet's PWRE friends and active Port teachers attended this happy gathering and we took this group photo and thanked Harriet for providing us with such a lovely afternoon to reunite!

-Barbara & Joe Mayer were thrilled to celebrate the Bat Mitzvah of their granddaughter, Ruby Mayer, on September 21, 2024.
+Barbara & Joe Mayer were thrilled to celebrate the Bat Mitzvah of their granddaughter, Ruby Mayer.
 Ruby's dad, Jason, was in the Schreiber Class of 1994.
 Kim is Ruby's mom, and her older brother, Max, is 15.

 Tessa Jordan, Mary Anne Cariello, and Christine Vasilev, shown here, represented the PWRE at the PWTA Milestone Party.
 Others at the party included Paul Kosiba, who took this photo, as well as Kathy Reilly, Marilyn Gilbert, and Fredda Meltzer.
 If you were also there, and we missed your name, please let me know!